Sergey Veremko: Return to BATE Borisov

 On 1 July 2016, Veremko rejoined BATE Borisov, which was shortly after the departure of Syarhey Chernik who had signed for Nancy.
-He kept a clean sheet on his return debut, a 2:0 win over Finnish side SJK Seinäjoki in the first leg of a second qualifying round Champions League match held on 12 July, repeating the performance in his comeback match in the Belarusian Premier League on 29 July against Dinamo Brest, which also finished in a 2:0 win for the team from Barysaw.
-On 6 August 2017, Veremko was sent off after the final whistle in the 0:1 loss against Minsk following an argument with the referee Vitaliy Sevostayanik, subsequently receiving a 5-match ban.
+He kept a clean sheet on his return debut, a 2–0 win over Finnish side SJK Seinäjoki in the first leg of a second qualifying round Champions League match held on 12 July, repeating the performance in his comeback match in the Belarusian Premier League on 29 July against Dinamo Brest, which also finished in a 2–0 win for the team from Barysaw.
+On 6 August 2017, Veremko was sent off after the final whistle in a 1–0 loss against Minsk following an argument with the referee Vitaliy Sevostayanik, subsequently receiving a 5-match ban.
 Veremko is currently in second place in the all-time appearance list for a BATE Borisov goalkeeper, having participated in 135 games in all competitions, trailing Alyaksandr Fyedarovich.

 FC Minsk

 In January 2018, Veremko reached an agreement with Minsk, signing a contract with the team.
-He officially debuted on 30 March 2018, in the 0:0 draw with Luch Minsk in a league match.
-On 11 August 2019, Veremko remained on the bench for the fixture against Dinamo Minsk, but was red-carded after the match for insulting language directed at Vitaliy Sevostayanik, the same official who had dismissed him in the previous incident while he was a BATE player, and was banned for 5 games by the disciplinary committee of the football federation.
+He officially debuted on 30 March 2018, in a 0–0 draw with Luch Minsk in a league match.
+On 11 August 2019, Veremko remained on the bench for the fixture against Dinamo Minsk, but was red-carded after the match for insulting language directed at Vitaliy Sevostayanik, the same official who had dismissed him in the previous incident while he was a BATE player, and was banned for five games by the disciplinary committee of the football federation.
 In February 2020, Veremko was offered the opportunity to be player-coach of the team.